What You Need to Know:

 How to Get it Done:

-1. Add User Records to your event site:
+1. Adding User Records to your event site:

 - Returning customers can migrate donors and/or other users from previous event sites.

-- All customers can self-import (upload) donors and/or other supporters from a spreadsheet.
+- All customers can self-import (upload) donors or users or guests with tickets from a spreadsheet.

-- Your team can create individual donors or user records as needed.
+- Your team can create individual donor or user records as needed.

 - Online donations and ticket purchases will generate a new user record when the transaction is submitted.